QMeqGR/qm-maxima/README.md

                                           [ 3 ]

  -- Function: rvec (a_{1},a_{2},...)
-     ‘rvec’ creates a _row_ vector of arbitrary dimension.
+     ‘rvec’ creates a _row_ vector of arbitrary finite dimension.
 The entries ‘a_{i}’ can be any Maxima expression.

      (%i4) rvec(1,2,3);
      (%o4)                             [ 1  2  3 ]

  -- Function: ket (c_{1},c_{2},...)
-     ‘ket’ creates a _column_ vector of arbitrary dimension.
+     ‘ket’ creates a _column_ vector of arbitrary finite dimension.
 The entries ‘c_{i}’ can be any Maxima expression.
 If the entries are simple symbols or coefficients of simple functions then they will be ‘declare’-ed complex.
 If one is having difficulty with getting